 Estimated hotel return time on December 2: 6:00pm

 Additional Important Details: This tour leaves the conference hotel on Friday afternoon at 2pm.
-Participants will stay overnight at the Ivey House in Everglades City (http://www.iveyhouse.com).
-A block of rooms will be reserved.
+Participants will stay overnight at the Ivey House in Everglades City (http://www.iveyhouse.com), where a block of rooms has been reserved.
 Participants will be responsible for their own lodging and dinner expenses.
+To make your room reservation, please call the Ivey House at 877-567-0679 and say you are part of the AFE Fire Congress room block.
 Participants will meet at the Big Cypress National Preserve Visitor Center for Orientation Saturday morning.
 We will complete our field trip early afternoon on Saturday and expect to return to the hotel by 6pm.